 Conjoint Analysis: a comprehensive practical guide

-During the development process, the central questions are: Which features do my customers expect and which of those features are considered the most important?
+During the development process, the central questions are: What features do customers expect, and which ones are the most important?

-2. What is the conjoint analysis?
+What is the conjoint analysis?

-Since then, it has been used primarily in market research and product development to determine at the development stage which attributes consumers want and which they perceive as particularly important.
+Since then, it has primarily been used in market research and product development to determine what attributes consumers want and perceive as particularly important during the development stage.

-This is because the distinctive feature of the conjoint method is the combination of different attributes instead of independent comparison.
+The distinctive feature of the conjoint method is the combination of different attributes instead of independent comparison.

 In this sample conjoint analysis, the aim is to determine which types of chocolate consumers prefer and what price they are willing to pay for each type.